Fresh Fun Flavor

 Topping Ideas: Diced avocado, chopped fresh tomatoes, green chilis (canned), plant-based cheese, vegan sour cream, lime wedges.

-Swap in lentils, chopped mushrooms, or even a second can of a different bean for a hearty feel.
-Red kidney beans would taste great in this chili!
+Swap in a second can of a different bean for a hearty feel.
+Red kidney or pinto beans would taste great in this chili!

-Cashew Free Substitution (for Nut Allergies) use ¾ to 1 cup Silken Tofu.
+Cashew Free Substitution (for Nut Allergies) use 1 cup Silken Tofu.
 Silken tofu blends very smoothly and has a similar body when pureed, though it's naturally a bit more watery and less rich than cashews.
-Start with ¾ cup, blend it with your salsa sauce ingredients, and then adjust to taste or thickness (add more tofu or salsa as needed).
+Swap the yogurt for plant milk if you go this route so it doesn't become too thick.
+Blend it with your salsa sauce ingredients, and then adjust to taste or thickness (add more tofu or salsa as needed).

 Time Saver: You can use Pre-chopped frozen bell peppers or a bell pepper/onion mix to speed things up without sacrificing flavor.
 Any color pepper (or combination) will taste excellent in this chili.